 This resource is also related to the Collections Access Standard of Lending and Borrowing.
 The GIS aims to enhance and widen access to objects of a scientific, technological, artistic or historic nature, by underwriting the insurance of loans between UK borrowing and lending cultural heritage organisations.
 By doing this it enables organisations to borrow objects which they could not otherwise afford.

 The scheme supports both national cultural heritage organisations (i.e. those museums funded by Parliament) and non-national cultural heritage organisations (i.e. not wholly or partly funded by Parliament).
 The scheme guidelines contain standards required in participating organisations, relevant to security, environment, packing, transport and venue.

-Clicking the link on this page will open this resource to view on the Arts Council England website.
+Click the link on the right-hand side to open this resource to view on the Arts Council England website.